kpecsok98/Worcester-Greenspace/README.md

 With this tutorial we will not exceed these limitsm however if you made maps before on Carto and have teh free version then you may reach one of these limits beore being able to produce all of the maps.

+### Background on GeoPandas the Library for the Tutorial

 ## Introduction to the Tutorial
 For this tutorial you will learn how to use the geopandas library in Python to create a few different maps within Carto that shows the prescence of greenspace within Worcester, and how the prescence of greenspace varies in Worcester neighborhoods that are deemed Environmental Justice neighborhoods with all criteria, Environmental Justice neighborhoods with some criteria and neighborhoods that are not deemed Environmental Justice neighborhoods.
 Keep reading to learn what an Environmental Justice neighborhood with some or all criteria are.